wentasah/ros2nix/README.md

   --src-param SRC_PARAM
-                        Adds a parameter to the generated function and uses it as a value of the src attribute (default: None) --source-root SOURCE_ROOT
+                        Adds a parameter to the generated function and uses it as a value of the src attribute (default: None) --src-param-set SRC_PARAM_SET
+                        Similar to --src-param, but the sources are a set of sources, indexed by package name.
+Only has an effect when used with --fetch-external. (default: rosSources) --source-root SOURCE_ROOT
                         Set sourceRoot attribute value in the generated Nix expression.
 Substring '{package_name}' gets replaced